 Since each objective is scored independently during review, in-kind services cost sharing must be provided separately for each objective.
 Include in-kind services cost sharing in the detailed budget for each objective and provide details similar to that required for work to be funded by the USGS.
-List the individuals who will be doing the work and the tasks they will be doing.
+List the individuals or contractors who will be doing the work and each individual task they will be doing.